sleeping126/alex/contents/user-manual/README.md

 ![Charts](../../assets/images/charts.jpg)

-Another aspect to mention is that statistics are generated on the fly and are bound to a learning result.
+Another aspect to mention is that statistics are generated on the fly and are bound to a learn result.
-In case the learning result is deleted, the statistics can not be shown any longer.
+In case the learn result is deleted, the statistics can not be shown any longer.